-- Does your local waterway navigation authority currently allow you to use your water for an event? - o If so, have you informed them of your plans and they are approved? - Are there any new rules or measures you need to consider when planning your event? - Have you informed other river users and/or groups? - Have you appointed a COVID-19 Officer to the Organising Committee? - Have you contacted your Regional Rowing Council, especially for internal club or local club events, to stop congestion on the river and in boating areas? - Is your event still financially viable? - Have you revisited your existing budget and checked with suppliers if there is any increase in cost, due to coronavirus restrictions? - How many crews can you accommodate and still be COVID-Secure? - Have a clear cancellation plan in place for before the event and on the day of the event in case of local restrictions being applied at short notice. - Have you undertaken an updated risk assessment considering the latest government advice on coronavirus restrictions? - Do you have enough volunteers?
-You may need extra volunteers to maintain social distancing and hygiene protocols, e.g. toilets, food queues, boating areas etc. - The COVID-19 Officer should keep a list of volunteer contact details and where they are working for test and trace. - Consider online briefings for volunteers, officials, safety and first aid teams prior to the event.
-Should on-the-day briefings be necessary, undertake these in small groups outside, so people can follow social distancing rules. - Consider setting up a WhatsApp group (or a similar platform) for competitors / coaches and another for volunteers to keep everyone informed of any necessary changes. - Ensure that latest information is on the event website e.g. COVID-Secure risk assessment and plan, parking, trailer park, one-way systems and toilets etc. - Consider having a policy for refunding travelling clubs if areas go into local lockdown and they are unable to travel.
+- Does your local waterway navigation authority currently allow you to use your water for an event? - o If so, have you informed them of your plans and they are approved? - Do you need permission from a landowner to use any land not owned by your competition? - Do you need to contact any Local Authority, Police or Safety Advisory Group? - Are there any new rules or measures you need to consider when planning your event? - Have you informed other river users and/or groups? - Have you appointed a COVID-19 Officer to the Organising Committee? - Have you contacted your Regional Rowing Council, especially for internal club or local club events, to stop congestion on the river and in boating areas? - Is your event still financially viable? - o Have you revisited your existing budget and checked with suppliers if there is any increase in cost, due to coronavirus restrictions? - o How many crews can you accommodate and still be COVID-Secure? - O Consider Division / Race category sizes.
+In order to maintain social distancing these may have to be smaller than in previous years and thus overall event entries smaller - Have a clear cancellation plan in place for before the event and on the day of the event in case of local restrictions being applied at short notice. - Have you undertaken an updated risk assessment considering the latest government advice on coronavirus restrictions? - Do you have enough volunteers?
+You may need extra volunteers for on land marshalling, competitor assistance, managing social distancing etc. Plan well in advance and prepare for differing weather conditions. - Plan hygiene protocols for managing different sections of your venue, e.g. toilets, food queues, boating areas, hygiene/sanitiser stations, etc. - Test and Trace protocols must be set in place and activated before competition starts, this now includes the requirement to set up and display your competition's official NHS Test and Trace QR code, as well as any alternative you may choose to use. - Attendees will be required to provide contact details, for use in the run up to, during and after the competition, when entering the competition on BROE.
+All other attendees should also provide contact info via other means e.g. a Google Form or similar.
+This will be used by the COVID-19 Officer for Test and Trace purposes, if necessary. - Provide data protection details with an explanation of when and how data will be used ensure the name of the COVID-19 Officer is clearly displayed alongside this and provide contact details in case of any queries. - The COVID-19 Officer should keep a list of volunteer contact details and where they are working for test and trace. - Consider online briefings for volunteers, officials, safety and first aid teams prior to the event.
+Should on-the-day briefings be necessary, undertake these in small groups outside, so people can follow social distancing rules. - Consider setting up a WhatsApp group (or a similar platform) for competitors / coaches and another for volunteers to keep everyone informed of any necessary changes. - Ensure that latest information is on the event website e.g. COVID-Secure risk assessment and plan, parking, trailer park, one-way systems and toilets etc. - Consider having a policy for refunding travelling clubs if areas go into local lockdown and they are unable to travel. - Radio/communication protocols may be different to pre COVID-19 days and confidential information may have to be conveyed to certain selected parties.
+Ensure that confidential processes are set up in advance of the event to deal with this e.g. group phone contacts or WhatsApp groups.